 Employ training specialists with

+an IECEx CoPC Certificate of Competence relevant to the training they are delivering

 demonstrated knowledge of Ex technologies and relevant Ex standards (IEC, ISO and others)

 an understanding of the application of standards, directives, specifications and regulations pertaining to the Ex sector.

-some form of evidence of (a) and (b) above as relevant to the training material being provided.
+some form of evidence of (a) to (c) above as relevant to the training material being provided.
 An IECEx Certificate of Personnel Competence (or commitment to complete this) may be sufficient evidence.

 access to the Ex sector and relevant Ex standards as the basis for ensuring the currency and relevance of training materials and methods.

+Some form of evidence of their personal involvement in the preparation of training materials.

 Rules

-Any organization (that may be an indivual) that creates and administers continuing education and/or training activities, courses or programs may apply (via a declaration on the elements detailed in Annex A of this document) for IECEx RTP status provided it:
+Any organization (that may be an individual) that creates and administers continuing education and/or training activities, courses or programs may apply (via a declaration on the elements detailed in Annex A of this document) for IECEx RTP status provided it:

 is a government department or agency, or is incorporated, chartered, or otherwise legally‐recognized as a business entity, and